Joseph (Genesis): Composition and literary motifs

-The motif of dreams/dream interpretation contributes to a strong story-like narrative.
-The plot begins by showing Joseph as a dreamer; this leads him into trouble as, out of jealousy, his brothers sell him into slavery.
+The motif of dreams/dream-interpretation contributes to a strong story-like narrative.
+The plot begins by showing Joseph as a dreamer; this leads him into trouble as, out of envy, his brothers sell him into slavery.
 The next two instances of dream interpretation establish his reputation as a great interpreter of dreams; first, he begins in a low place, interpreting the dreams of prisoners.
 Then Joseph is summoned to interpret the dreams of Pharaoh himself.
 Impressed with Joseph's interpretations, Pharaoh appoints him as second-in-command (Gen 41:41).
 This sets up the climax of the story, which many regard to be the moment Joseph reveals his identity to his brothers (Gen 45:3).

 Jewish tradition

 Selling Joseph

 In the midrash, the selling of Joseph was part of God's divine plan for him to save his tribes.
 The favoritism Israel showed Joseph and the plot against him by his brothers were divine means of getting him into Egypt.
 Maimonides comments that even the villager in Shechem, about whom Joseph inquired his brother's whereabouts, was a "divine messenger" working behind the scene.